Minimal genome: Studies of orthologs

 found in these two species are not necessarily essential for survival, in fact non-orthologous genes were found to be more important.
 Also, it was determined that in order for proteins to share same functions they do not need to have same sequence or common three dimensional folds.
 Distinguishing between orthologs and paralogs and detecting displacements of orthologs have been quiet beneficial in reconstructing evolution and determining the minimal gene set required for a cellular life.
 Instead, of conducting a strict orthology study, comparing groups of orthologs and occurrence in most clades instead of every species helped encounter genes lost or displaced.
 Only genomes that have been completely sequenced have enabled in studying orthologs among the group of organisms.
 Without a fully sequenced genome it would not be possible to determine the essential minimal gene set required for survival.

-Essential genes of M. genitalium
+JCVI projects

 J. Craig Venter Institute (JCVI) conducted a study to find all the essential genes of M. genitalium through global transposon mutagenesis.
 As a result, they found that 382 out of 482 protein coding genes were essential.
 Genes encoding proteins of unknown function constitute 28% of the essential protein coding genes set.
 Before conducting this study the JCVI had performed another study on the non-essential genes, genes not required for growth, of M.genitalium, where they reported the use of transposon mutagenesis.
 Despite figuring out the non-essential genes, it is not confirmed that the products that these genes make have any important biological functions.
 It was only through gene essentiality studies of bacteria that JCVI has been able to compose a hypothetical minimal gene sets.